mudithsilva/AppDataPlist/README.md

 # AppDataPlist
-Simple Swift file for store and retrieve data by using .plist file
+Simple Swift file for store and retrieve data for Codable Data Types

 ## Installation